Feel-ix-343/markdown-oxide/README.md

 Markdown Oxide is attempting to be the best PKM system for software enthusiasts - people like me who (in addition to note-taking) are addicted to creating the best text editing experience.

-Markdown Oxide's PKM features are strongly inspired by Obsidian - in fact Markdown Oxide is fully compatible with your Obsidian vault.
-Markdown Oxide does not aim to fully replace Obsidian; it serves to provide a feature rich and advanced note taking experience.
+Obsidian strongly inspires Markdown Oxide's PKM features - in fact, Markdown Oxide is fully compatible with your Obsidian vault.
+Markdown Oxide does not aim to fully replace Obsidian; it serves to provide a feature-rich and advanced note-taking experience.
 Obsidian remains a terrific front-end for your linked markdown notes.
 Also, in terms of features, Markdown Oxide and Obsidian are quite alligned.

 Markdown Oxide's features are implemented in the form of a language server aiming to be fully compatible with your favorite text editor and its ecosystem.
 Read on to learn what Markdown Oxide provides and how to install and configure it.